Insecurity Lies At The Heart Of Loneliness

 Praying with other women, being vulnerable and forging deep and meaningful connections helped me overcome my insecurity, as others shared their vulnerabilities as well.
 My focus today isn’t on myself any longer, but instead, on being there for others.

-Katherine is a writer and editor from Brooklyn, where she lives with her husband, Joshua.
+Katherine is a writer and editor from Brooklyn.
 You can find her reading 3 to 5 books at a time (as a true mood reader) or crocheting.
 You can follow Katherine on Instagram @tomyunderstanding or read her blog at www.tomyunderstanding.net

 Previous